Considering further study? Here are some things to think about along the way...

 Browse our vacancy page to find out what employers look for and which qualifications (if any) they require.

 Postgraduate study does not guarantee you a job.
 If you’re taking the course to improve your chances of entering a particular industry, look at current job descriptions for the sort of roles you want to apply for in the future to see if they specify that a postgraduate qualification is required, and find out what subjects they prefer.
 You can also find this information out by talking to those working in the industry.

 Get work experience related to the area you are applying to.
 Not only do you need to make sure that your chosen career is right for you, but you will also gain valuable practical experience that will make you more employable when you graduate.

 The reality is that securing funding can be very difficult, so many students will take out loans and also work to fund their studies.
 Part-time study may be worth considering if there is no funding available.
 It could be a chance to spread the cost and work part-time to cover your living expenses.
 Thoroughly research the fees and likely living costs.
 Some universities may offer scholarships and have further details about other sources of funding that previous students have successfully secured.
 Investigate potential funding options early, as deadlines can be early.
 The Prospects graduate study website also has a large amount of information on sources of funding.

 Normally you will be required to send an application form or CV outlining your academic record and research interests, along with both academic and employment references.
 Most will require a personal statement demonstrating your motivation for choosing the course, and previous experiences etc. You will apply to each university directly, rather than through a central system like UCAS.
 Some courses may have an early deadline if they are particularly popular, so take care to allow yourself enough time.
-Book a 1-2-1 appointment with a Careers Consultant for feedback on applications, CVs and cover letters, or to attend a mock interview.
+Book an appointment with a Careers Consultant for feedback on applications, CVs and cover letters, or to attend a mock interview.